optimusium/capstone4/README.md

 3. sms and email alert

-~~For the details of each part, please go to according folders and check the readme there.~~

 **How to setup the project from source**

 1. git clone or download this repo to your local

-2. open this capstone4 folder with any python IDE, then choose the env create above.
+2. open this capstone4 folder with any python IDE, then choose the env created above.

 3. the source codes are included in following folder accordingly: